-Unless you live in a cave with no reception, you should be aware that 1.57million Singaporeans will be receiving GST Vouchers and Medisave top-ups.
+Unless you live in a cave with no reception, you should be aware.
+1.57million Singaporeans will be receiving GST Vouchers and Medisave top-ups.

 What Is GST Voucher?

 Despite probably receiving this Voucher for a number of times, most Singaporeans are not really aware of what this Voucher is?

 The Singapore Government introduced the GST Voucher scheme in 2012.
 It is made up of 3 components in form of cash, Medisave and U-Save.
 This scheme is an attempt to help the lower income with their financial load.

 - Income Earned in 2015 is $28,000 and below

 - Do not own more than one property as at 31 Dec 2016